 The Brain virus damaged files, stole system memory, slowed down the hard drive and hid a copyright message in the boot sector, displaying the creator’s phone numbers, names and address.
 After receiving a torrent of angry phone calls from around the globe, the Alvi brothers began to realise just how far their virus had spread from Pakistan to the US and UK, causing a press sensation that alerted the public to the vulnerabilities of personal computing.
 Bearing in mind the transmission method was floppy disks, the fact that the virus spread so far in a world before the Internet is astonishing.

 Since then, malware has fully harnessed the Internet for propagation, which will be discussed in another part next week.
-Chetaru is a leading digital design agency based in Darlington, UK and Indore, India.
+Chetaru is a leading App Development Agency based in Darlington, UK and Indore, India.
 We specialise in website design and helping you sustain your online presence via social media, SEO and mobile applications.
 Take a look at our current and previous and current clients here and see if Chetaru has the skill and technical brilliance you need.